Learning how to make cottage cheese at home is so easy. In fact, you can do it in five minutes and only three ingredients (one of which is salt).

-– After making blueberry pecan buttermilk pancakes, try this homemade cottage cheese recipe with the leftovers. –
+– After making blueberry pecan buttermilk pancakes, try this homemade cottage cheese recipe with the leftover buttermilk. –

 Ever wondered what to do with all the leftover buttermilk after you make pancakes?
 Or biscuits?
 Or a cake/pie/whathaveyou?
 Buttermilk isn’t cheap and no one likes to waste food.
 The best trick I’ve found is to turn it into cottage cheese.

 That’s it.
-See, I told you this was the Super Simple Series!
+See, I told you it was super simple!

 And in case you don’t believe me when I say how easy it is to make this homemade cottage cheese recipe at home, with just your leftover buttermilk, let me give you a visual guide:

-If you’re looking for a more traditional method, I’ve also got this cottage cheese recipe.
+If you’re looking for another easy homemade cheese recipe, I’ve also got this ricotta cheese recipe, made with lemon juice.

 - 4 cups buttermilk